 EMAIL & MARKETING

-I was with ConvertKit but realized I couldn’t afford them anymore (especially since I’m still not earning much from my blog).
+I was with ConvertKit for a while but realized I couldn’t afford them anymore (especially since I’m still not earning much from my blog).
 I found that Mailerlite is a great cheaper alternative with some added features that Convertkit doesn’t have.
 Although they don’t have the tagging capabilities like Converkit (they have groups), they actually have it in the works.
 This is definitely better than MailChimp in my opinion.

 Note: If my blog is earning enough though, I might look into Drip.
 I heard it’s awesome. 🙂